-Veterans’ Mortgage Life Insurance (VMLI) is an insurance program that has been designed to provide mortgage life insurance to disabled veterans and service members who are severely disabled.
+Veterans’ Mortgage Life Insurance (VMLI) is an insurance protection program that has been designed to provide mortgage life insurance to both eligible disabled veterans and eligible service members who are severely disabled.

-Who is eligible for Veterans’ Mortgage Life Insurance?
+Who is Eligible for Veterans’ Mortgage Life Insurance?

-Before applying for VMLI, you should be aware that only severely disabled veterans and service members receiving a Specially Adapted Housing Grant from the Veterans Administration will be eligible for the Veterans’ Mortgage Life Insurance program.
+Before applying for VMLI, you should be aware that only severely disabled veterans and service members receiving a Specially Adapted Housing Grant (SAH) from the Veterans Administration will be eligible for the Veterans’ Mortgage Life Insurance program.

 PL 110-289 Extends VMLI Coverage: Effective July 30, 2008, PL 110-289 extended VMLI to disabled active duty service members as well as service members and veterans who suffer from a severe burn injury.